 UCI Graduate Student Nick Seaver has received a Wenner-Gren Foundation Dissertation Fieldwork Grant for his project, "Computing Taste: The Making of Algorithmic Music Recommendation"!

-The Intel Science and Technology Center (ISTC) for Social Computing was launched in June 2012 to conduct foundational research into the relationship between information technology and society.
+The Intel Science and Technology Center (ISTC) for Social Computing was founded to conduct foundational research into the relationship between information technology and society.
 Centered at UCI, it brings together an interdisciplinary group of researchers from leading universities across the United States, including experts in social media, digital culture, user interfaces, cultural computing, and participatory design.

 Social Computing is the study of information technologies and digital media as social and cultural phenomena.

 Since its earliest days, computing has always been a social phenomenon, from people gathered around a screen to play Spacewar to the emergence of email as ARPANET’s “killer app.”
 As technologies have evolved, so too have the social and cultural issues with which they are entwined.
 The 21st century Internet is one of social media, social networking, community engagement and cultural connection.
 The technical challenges of advanced IT development are matched by challenges in understanding the social contexts, cultural practices, and policy questions of technology and digital media, but the predominant research frameworks with which we typically address them are those that emphasize individual experience in interaction.